Y2Z/invisible-ink/README.md

 ## See for yourself!

-Run `make SERVE` and then navigate to http://localhost:5703
+Run `make serve` and then navigate to http://localhost:5703

 ![](assets/screencast.gif)